coredns/coredns.io/content/plugins/kubernetes.md

   5 seconds, the maximum is capped at 3600 seconds.
 * `fallthrough`  If a query for a record in the cluster zone results in NXDOMAIN, normally that is what the response will be.
-However, if you specify this option, the query will instead be passed on down the middleware chain, which can include another middleware to handle the query.
+However, if you specify this option, the query will instead be passed on down the plugin chain, which can include another plugin to handle the query.

 ## Examples